The aquarium features 160 species of fish from around the world including:

 Home: Warm costal waters of the Atlantic, Mediterrananean and Indo-Pacific

-Fun fact: Have a dorsal spine on top of their head to "lock" themselves into holes to prevent being eaten.
+Fun fact: Dorsal spine on top of their head helps them "lock" themselves into holes to prevent being eaten.

 Length: Up to six feet long